-: Turn on to make both bright and dark areas of the image visible.Local contrast contrast of the image.
-A higher value makes the contrast higher between dark and light areas.
-Tone mapping : Use the slider to adjust the amount of tone mapping that is applied to the image.
+WDR : Turn on to make both bright and dark areas of the image visible.Local contrast : Use the slider to adjust the WDR • .
+Turn on to make obth oright and dark areas of the image visiole.
+Local contrast contrast of the image.
+A higher value makes the contrast higher between dark and light areas.Tone mapping i: Use the slider to adjust the amount of tone mapping that is applied to the image.
 If the value is set to zero, only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.